 Single point of entry and one-way paths: we are asking visitors to watch for and follow all signage as we have changed the points of entry/exit and created a one-way path through the museum in accordance with recommendations from the Provincial government.

-Events, tours, programs, and facility rentals: have been cancelled for the summer and will not be scheduled until such a time as it is considered safe to do so by the Provincial government, our Municipal government, the Museum Board, and Museum Management.
+Events, tours, programs, and facility rentals: have been cancelled for the winter and will not be scheduled until such a time as it is considered safe to do so by the Provincial government, our Municipal government, the Museum Board, and Museum Management.

 And a friendly reminder, please do not visit if you are unwell or experiencing symptoms of COVID-19!
 We want to remain open to the public and be a safe place for our guests to visit.